dwarvesf/playbook/engineering/blockchain/external-calls.md

 #### Don't use `transfer()` or `send()`.

 `.transfer()` and `.send()` forward exactly 2,300 gas to the recipient.
-The goal of this hardcoded gas stipend was to prevent [reentrancy vulnerabilities](../../attacks/reentrancy.md), but this only makes sense under the assumption that gas costs are constant.
+The goal of this hardcoded gas stipend was to prevent, but this only makes sense under the assumption that gas costs are constant.
 Recently [EIP 1884](https://eips.ethereum.org/EIPS/eip-1884) was included in the Istanbul hard fork.
 One of the changes included in EIP 1884 is an increase to the gas cost of the `SLOAD` operation, causing a